marketsAI/marketsAI/README.md

 - Scripts starting in analysis_ take trained models and evaluate them on the eval_model of the environemnts.
 Here we create graphs as well.

-economies: here we specify economies as environments that are suitable for RL training.
-Write know there are two folders, one with single-agent environemnts and one wil multi-agent environments.

 ## Economies

 - Growth Model